magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 The **sensor_data** message can be identified by the **msg.topic** property.
 When the sensor transmits a data message, the **msg.topic** is set to **sensor_data** which makes it easier to filter or manage the sensor data.
 To view the sensor data in the **debug window**, simply click on the message.
 You should see something like this.

 In this tutorial, our primary focus will be on transmitting **RUN sensor mode** and **sensor data** messages to effectively monitor the sensor’s real-time status.
 We will explore these topics in greater detail later in the tutorial.
-For now, let’s move on to **ThingsBoard** to configure all the necessary components.
+For now, let’s move on to **IoT Hub** to configure all the necessary components.

 {% assign thingsboardDebugMsgPayload = '
     ===